Toplizhuo/iNaturalist_2019/README.md

 # **iNaturalist 2019 Challenge Competition**
-These code built for the Competition of iNaturalist 2019 at FGVC6
+These codes built for the Competition of iNaturalist 2019 at FGVC6

 ## **DATASET DESCRIPTION**